mm-zzg/vchub-en-v50/docs/management-platform/open-api/test-with-postman/subscribe.md

-# Subscribe to real-time data via WebSocket API
+# Subscribe to real-time data

 Open API offers WebSocket API for real-time data access.

 Using the WebSocket API, you can subscribe to real-time data, including tag values, tag properties, and tag alarms.

 1. Open the postman home page, click the **+** icon, then click the **View more templates** link.